 QName Description Name Name of the adjunct resource property to be inserted.
-(QName)
+(QName) DataType WSDL compatible representation of the XML data type.

 The following properties MAY be specified in the parameterList of ChangeInput (for values see 1.3.5.1):